-- Implementing an effective school leadership that promotes an open and honest anti-bullying ethos - Adopting positive behaviour management strategies as part of the school's Behaviour Policy - Implementing a whole school approach to the teaching of PSHE and Citizenship and the implementation of the Social and Emotional Aspects of Learning Programme (SEAL) - Implementing a Personal Safety Programme as identified in the Cambridgeshire Personal Development Programme - Ensuring that the school's anti-bullying statement or charter is actively promoted in assemblies and other formal occasions, as well as displayed around the school - Providing training on behaviour management and anti-bullying for all relevant staff including midday supervisors - Providing a School Parliament, Happy/Sad Club and regular Circle Time, enabling CYP to talk about their feelings and concerns in a safe environment and to enable them to share concerns about bullying - Providing peer support systems such as playground buddies/Friendship Benches, peer mediators and peer mentors - Participating in the annual national Anti-Bullying Week and supporting learning on bullying though whole school activities, projects and campaigns - Reviewing the development and supervision of the school inside and outside including the outdoor areas and playground to ensure provision is safe, inclusive and supports CYP's emotional wellbeing. - Providing publicity including information leaflets for CYP and parents/carers to raise awareness of bullying and support those who are being bullied or have witnessed bullying to report incidents and seek help - Providing social skills groups for vulnerable individuals and groups - Providing Friendship Clubs and other peer support networks such as Happy/Sad Club - Providing cross year group family/house systems or mixed age group/tutor groups to allow CYP from different age groups to socialise and support each other - Providing a transition programme to support CYP moving across year groups and key stages. - Providing information on support agencies such as ChildLine, Kidscape and Beatbullying including telephone numbers for help lines and addresses for supportive websites
+- Implementing an effective school leadership that promotes an open and honest anti-bullying ethos - Adopting positive behaviour management strategies as part of the school's Behaviour Policy - Implementing a whole school approach to the teaching of PSHE and Citizenship and the implementation of the Social and Emotional Aspects of Learning Programme (SEAL) - Implementing a Personal Safety Programme as identified in the Cambridgeshire Personal Development Programme

+Providing training on behaviour management and anti-bullying for all relevant staff including midday supervisors

+- Providing a School Parliament, Happy/Sad Club and regular Circle Time, enabling CYP to talk about their feelings and concerns in a safe environment and to enable them to share concerns about bullying - Providing peer support systems such as playground buddies, peer mediators and peer mentors - Participating in the annual national Anti-Bullying Week and supporting learning on bullying though whole school activities, projects and campaigns - Reviewing the development and supervision of the school inside and outside including the outdoor areas and playground to ensure provision is safe, inclusive and supports CYP's emotional wellbeing. - Providing publicity including information leaflets for CYP and parents/carers to raise awareness of bullying and support those who are being bullied or have witnessed bullying to report incidents and seek help - Providing social skills groups for vulnerable individuals and groups - Providing Friendship Clubs and other peer support networks such as Happy/Sad Club - Providing cross year group family/house systems or mixed age group/tutor groups to allow CYP from different age groups to socialise and support each other - Providing a transition programme to support CYP moving across year groups and key stages. - Providing information on support agencies such as ChildLine, Kidscape and Beatbullying including telephone numbers for help lines and addresses for supportive websites - Liaising with members of the community e.g. transport service providers, and engaging in community initiatives and safer school partnerships - Working in partnership with other schools/local authority services on anti-bullying initiatives h) Delivering the Curriculum for Positive Relationships and Anti-Bullying in our school